nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the aSectresBook.

 Format: `delete INDEX`